layilin/SP23-33852/_texts/sc-page011.md

 [^f11n3]: Loose and clay-like soil beneficial for cultivation.

 [^f11n4]: Marl is an earthy deposit, typically loose and consisting chiefly of clay mixed with calcium carbonate, used to improve the texture of sandy or light soil.

+[^f11n5]: Colonists worried about their skin color changing in tropical climates since they believed that it signified racial identity.

 ---